 This article isn’t intended to be one of those that reads as one estate agent claiming to be better than their competitors, there are good and bad agents as there are good and bad in most industries.
 The aim of this article is to highlight the issues within our industry, and hopefully, we can suggest some solutions and improved working practices.
 With this in mind, we need to remember that the Estate Agent industry has no standard in the way things are done, we believe that we need to start to standardise as an industry.
 Until then, we make these observations and offer solutions.

 As estate agents, we believe that one of the first things we can do to make the sales process a smoother one is to stop undervaluing the role of a sales progressor.
 Ensure that this position is filled by someone who has the correct experience, training and most of all support should problems arise.
-Understanding the process and knowing what to do should things go wrong, not only saves time and money it also ensures the client does not have unnecessary stress.
+Understanding the process and knowing what to do should things go wrong.
+Not only does this save time and money it also ensures the client does not have unnecessary stress.

-Conveyancers often complain that they waste time taking calls and responding to emails from sales progressors that “just have a tick box exercise to do” and we can see that this can be frustrating we understand!
-However, working in the industry you will quickly be able to spot good agents that understand the process and are willing to work with you rather than just ticking things off.
+Conveyancers often complain that they waste time taking calls and responding to emails from sales progressors that “just have a tick box exercise to do”.
+We can see that this can be frustrating we understand!
+However, working in the industry you will quickly be able to spot good agents.
+Ones that understand the process and are willing to work with you rather than just ticking things off.

 Ignoring agents calls or emails, passing the buck to the other party, or just giving one line replies with very little information is one way to focus on your caseload.
 But this isn’t the best way in our opinion, as it just leaves the client chasing harder, and this is where a lack of trust and blame start to creep in.

-If agents and conveyancers can find a way to work together, to make a commitment that agents will not work from checklists, will be qualified to deal with the sale process and will not chase unnecessarily.
-Perhaps conveyancers can commit to more communication, copy us in on correspondence for updates and trust the agent to keep the client updated.
+To make the sales process less stressful.
+If agents and conveyancers can find a way to work together.
+To make a commitment that agents will not work from checklists.
+Be qualified to deal with the sale process and will not chase unnecessarily.
+Perhaps conveyancers can commit to more communication.
+Copy us in on correspondence for updates.
+Trust the agent to keep the client updated.
 Work with us to get the best result for our joint client with the least amount of stress.